mattecasu/spring-data-playground/README.md

 most seamless way to avoid boilerplate code whilst maintaining ease of use and of configuration.

+It provides standard CRUD functionalities over the model as well as a basic textual search.

 Mongo is assumed to be running, its host and port to be specified in this application's yml file.
 The integration tests are implemented as a BDD Cucumber feature.